niketaabnave/CoffeeShopFinder_MVVM/README.md

 Design Architecture - MVVM

 Dependancy Injection - Dagger2
 Dagger 2 uses the following annotations:
-	          •	@Module and @Provides: define classes and methods which provide dependencies
+@Module and @Provides: define classes and methods which provide dependencies
-	          •	@Inject: request dependencies.
+@Inject: request dependencies.
 Can be used on a constructor, a field, or a method
-	          •	@Component: enable selected modules and used for performing dependency injection
+@Component: enable selected modules and used for performing dependency injection

-How To Install :
-	•	Go to phone settings
-	•	Security section : Enable “ unknown sources ” option
-	•	Install the apk